-11.3Required Numbers: There must be three primary numbers present in the car making it clearly visible from the front, left and right side of the vehicle.
+11.2 Required Numbers: There must be three primary numbers present in the car making it clearly visible from the front, left and right side of the vehicle.
 Use of adhesive to stick the numbers to the body panels is prohibited.

-11.4Location:
+11.3 Location:

-- 11.4.1Side Numbers: The side numbers must be located on both sides of the vehicle, positioned above the Side impact member and behind the plane of the Rear Roll Hoop. - 11.4.2Front Numbers: The plane containing the front number should be inclined less than 45 degrees with the vertical when it is above the side impact member and less than or equal to 15 degrees with the vertical when placed below the side impact member. - 11.4.3Number Size: Size suitable for viewing from a distance, generally greater than 152 mm in height and be in contrast with the background to ensure easy visibility.
+- 11.4.1 Side Numbers: The side numbers must be located on both sides of the vehicle, positioned above the Side impact member and behind the plane of the Rear Roll Hoop. - 11.4.2 Front Numbers: The plane containing the front number should be inclined less than 45 degrees with the vertical when it is above the side impact member and less than or equal to 15 degrees with the vertical when placed below the side impact member. - 11.4.3 Number Size: Size suitable for viewing from a distance, generally greater than 152 mm in height and be in contrast with the background to ensure easy visibility.
 No sharp edges should be present anywhere. - 11.5 Sponsor Identification: Teams are free to display any form of advertising or graphics, as long as it is in good taste and not in conflict with the event or the organizers.
 The Organizers reserve the right to ban a certain graphic if found in contempt.

+INFI LEAGUE AT

+12. Firewall:

-12. Firewall: All vehicles must have a firewall separating the cockpit from the engine and fuel tank compartments.
+All vehicles shall have a firewall separating the cockpit from the engine and fuel tank compartments.
 The firewall shall be constructed of metal, at least 0.50 mm (0.02 in.) thick.
 The firewall shall be mounted in the plane of the RRH and cover the area between the ALC and BLC.
 Multiple metal panels may be used to form the firewall, provided there are no gaps between the joints.
-Select cutouts are allowed for control or engine intake pass-through, provided the cutouts have proper Grommeting and sealing.
-Metal fasteners may be used, no plastic screws/ snap fit plugs/ zip ties are not allowed.
+Select cutouts are allowed for control cables, brake lines, electrical cables, and 4WD/AWD components, provided the cutouts have proper grommets and sealing to prevent fuel from leaking into the cockpit.
+Large cutouts in the firewall are explicitly prohibited.
+Large cutouts include those for CVT ventilation, and other similar items.
+Air intakes may not penetrate the firewall and must remain within the roll cage envelope.
+CVT ventilation intakes may extend outside the roll cage envelope.
+Engine air intakes may not extend outside the roll cage envelope.